 Therefore, inorganic fertilizers play an important role in food security.
 Biofortification by fertilization of trace elements is a difficult approach for developing countries and technically it is not feasible for complex molecules.Similar one:Food Scraps as Valuable Resources

 Application of Zn and Fe Fertilizers for Biofortification

 The application of Zn and Fe fertilizers is a useful and quick solution for the production of biofortified food crops and this approach can be easily practiced in countries.
 The problem with applied fertilizer is that it is not bioavailable for plant uptake.
 Much of the applied fertilizer is fixed due to the fixation and chelation losses in soil.

 Therefore, there is a decisive exigent need to adopt new fertilizing strategies for encouraging and promoting healthy production.
 Optimized application of mineral fertilizers and for improved solubilization and mineralization of applied mineral nutrients is a practice of worth and it has been implemented in various parts of the world.

 Combined Application of Mineral Fertilizers to Reduce Hidden Hunger

-It is important for people to know what is the difference between organic and inorganic fertilizers, the disadvantages of inorganic fertilizers, the impact of inorganic fertilizers on environment, types of inorganic fertilizers, comparison of organic and inorganic fertilizers, effects on the coastal environment by inorganic fertilizers, effects of organic, and inorganic fertilizers on soils and crops. https://soilplantfood.com/role-of-zn-for-life-and-zn-deficiency-across-the-globe/
+It is important for people to know what is the difference between organic and inorganic fertilizers, the disadvantages of inorganic fertilizers, the impact of inorganic fertilizers on the environment, types of inorganic fertilizers, comparison of organic and inorganic fertilizers, effects on the coastal environment by inorganic fertilizers, effects of organic, and inorganic fertilizers on soils and crops.
+Like This: How to Make High Quality Phosphorus Fertilizer DIY

 Agronomic Biofortification to Reduce Hidden Hunger